 Tuskers safari experience includes:

-Daily schedules change according to the seasons, guests’ itineraries and requests; however, the below is a guideline of day-to-day activity:
+Daily schedules change according to the seasons, guests’ itineraries and requests; however, the below is a rough guideline of day-to-day activity:

 Botswana is a year-round destination and ‘when to go’ depends on preference regarding game viewing, landscape and weather.